Advertisement

 • Eating smaller meals throughout the day

 Fiber supplements, antidepressants, antidiarrheals, and other IBS-specific medications can also help relieve symptoms.
-Sometimes, stress-relief techniques are also recommended, as stress can worsen IBS symptoms.
+Sometimes, stress-relief techniques are also recommended, because stress can worsen IBS symptoms.

-two sad people sitting in bed, with one person facing away from the other one
+two pensive people sitting in bed, with one person facing away from the other one

 Pelvic inflammatory disease

 Left untreated, certain sexually transmitted infections such as chlamydia and gonorrhea can lead to pelvic inflammatory disease (PID), an infection of the female reproductive organs.
 Other infections that are not sexually transmitted may also cause it.
-Douching can increase your risk, as well.
-Those who use intrauterine devices (IUDs) may have a small increased risk of PID in the few weeks after placement.
+Douching can increase the risk for PID, as well.
+Those who use IUDs may have a small increased risk of PID in the few weeks after placement.

 For some, PID may not cause symptoms.
 Others may notice symptoms such as: